theriault/SuperdelegateJS/README.md

 </script>
 ```

-### Superdelegate events
+### Superdelegate event handlers

-You can also pass events to be handled by the superdelegate element by omitting the dash and subdelegate name in the event map.
-Inside these events, `this` will point to the `data-super` element.
+You can also pass event handlers for the superdelegate element itself by omitting the dash and subdelegate name in the event map.
+Inside these event handlers, `this` will point to the `data-super` element.

 Example:
 ```html